Mirandadaa/mica-gd300/lectures/w3-assignments.md

 # Week 3 assignments

 - Finish your Loop project.
-- Read the brief carefully so that you do not miss any important details.
+- Read the project brief again carefully so that you do not miss any important details.
 - Export or convert your animation to GIF file format.
   - Photoshop animation can be directly exported to GIF.
   - AE animation first needs to be rendered as video and then converted to GIF.